masneyb/weather-station/README.md

 The solar panel is attached to the top of the project box using several large pieces of velcrow.
 More information about the solar setup can be found on [Adafruit's Website](https://learn.adafruit.com/usb-dc-and-solar-lipoly-charger/overview).
-Be sure to connect the PowerBoost 1000 to the battery charge output pins instead of to the load terminal.
+Be sure to connect the PowerBoost 1000 to the battery charge output pins; not the load terminal.
 This is because the solar panel can put out 6V however the PowerBoost can only accept a maximum input voltage of 5.5V.
 See [this post](https://forums.adafruit.com/viewtopic.php?f=19&t=59523) on the Adafruit forums for more details.
 There should not be anything hooked up to the load terminal on the charger.
+I fried a Pi Zero and a PowerBoost 1000 on a bright, sunny afternoon with the PowerBoost hooked up to the load terminal.

 To reduce the power usage of the Raspberry Pi, the LED and display on the Pi was disabled. `powertop --auto-tune` was used to enable other power saving features.